AWC Annual Conference

 Connect and collaborate with city colleagues from across the state.

-The AWC Business Meeting brings together hundreds of city leaders to consider proposed resolutions, elect the AWC Board of Directors, and enact policy.
+The AWC Annual Meeting brings together hundreds of city leaders to consider proposed resolutions and elect the AWC Board of Directors.

 Certificate of Municipal Leadership credits